 Joseph said that Moroni appeared three separate times, each time filling his bedroom with intense light that became as bright as the noonday sun and these three visits took the whole of the night,

-Devout Mormons believe that Moroni, in all his angelic glory, physically appeared to Joseph three times on the night of September 21, 1823.
+Devout Mormons believe that Moroni, an angel from ancient America, physically appeared to Joseph three times on the night of September 21, 1823.
 During these visitations, Moroni revealed the story of the Book of Mormon and shared with him the beginning of the knowledge Joseph would use to locate and translate the messages on the gold plates.
-LDS faithful believe that Joseph literally saw Moroni with his eyes, heard him with his ears, and processed his revelations with his alert, conscious brain.
+LDS faithful believe that Joseph literally saw Moroni with his physical eyes, heard him with his ears, and processed his revelations with his alert, conscious brain.

 In Joseph's own words:

-An illustration from the Church's official web site of the marvelous event that has been shown many times in Church Publications and in paintings adorning Church buildings:
+This illustration from the Church's official website of the event appears in many Church publications and in paintings adorning Church buildings:

-The Smith family was rather poor.
-Here's a picture of the replica of the small, humble Smith home that he lived in when the Moroni visitation took place:
+The Smith family was rather poor and therefore lived in a small house.
+Here's a replica of the small, humble Smith home that Joseph lived in when the Moroni visitation took place:

 One of these two beds was where Joseph Smith first saw the Angel Moroni.
 The room in the back was where Joseph's two sisters slept, his youngest sister had a room attached to his parent's room on the main floor.
 Joseph and his five brothers shared these two beds, which were upstairs on the second floor.

-There are only two beds in the small room that Joseph and his brothers occupied in the restored Smith home owned and operated by the LDS church.
+There were only two beds in the small room that Joseph and his brothers occupied.
 With six brothers all sharing one room, Joseph would have had two brothers sleeping in the very same bed as he slept in.
 It is simply inconceivable that his brothers sleeping in the same room, let alone the same bed, would not have been woken up by the magnificent appearance of the Angel Moroni.

 Joseph said that Moroni appeared three separate times, each time filling the room with intense light that became as bright as the noonday sun.
 He estimated that these three meetings took the whole of the night.
-Also, surely an angel with the countenance of lightening did not have a timid, meek voice.
-He likely had a booming voice to accompany his magnificence.
-But even a regular man, speaking with a mortal voice in the room above Joseph's bed for the whole of the night, would have awoken everyone in the small Smith house especially the five brothers in Joseph's room.
+Although we don't know what his voice was like, even a regular man speaking with a mortal voice in the room above Joseph's bed for the whole of the night, would have awoken everyone upstairs and in the small Smith house, possibly everyone.

 We regret that we could not find this issue mentioned in any church publication or web site.
-We could not find it on any LDS apologist web site either.
-We have, however, discussed this issue with several true-believing members to get their input.
-We also contacted FAIR to have the LDS apologists respond.
+We have, however, discussed this issue with several devout members to get their input.

-Also, from FAIR's website: " You mean to say that the God of Heaven and Earth, who has all power, cannot make sure that Joseph's family remained asleep during Moroni's visit?
+Let's start with the basics.
 Genesis 2:21 tells us, "And the Lord God caused a deep sleep to fall upon Adam, and he slept: and he took one of his ribs, and closed up the flesh instead thereof;" What if we were to state, "Now the big question is that when the Lord God removed one of Adam's ribs, why didn't he wake up?"
+For anyone who believes that for God nothing is impossible, the question is simple to answer.
+Why, then, must we insist that Joseph's brother's should have been awakened?
+Why is it unreasonable to assume that God simply kept them asleep?
+(FAIR's website, March 26, 2014))

 Perhaps the Moroni visit happened in a vision meant for Joseph only and therefore his brothers or anyone else in the house could not see or even hear it.